-The modern test is that claims are enabled when a POSITA can "practice their full scope without undue experimentation."73 A good example is Wyeth & Cordis Corp. v.
-Abbott Labs., which involved two patents (Nos.
-5,516,781 and 5,563,146) on drugs to prevent restenosis - the narrowing of an artery.
-A representative claim recited a method of preventing restenosis in a mammal by "administering an antirestenosis effective amount of rapamycin to [said] mammal."74 The problem is that 'rapamycin" is not just one chemical, but an entire class of chemicals.
+74. Wyeth & Cordis Corp. v.
+Abbott Labs., 720 F.3d 1380 (Fed.
+Cir.
+2013). sis effective amount of rapamycin to [said] mammal."75 The problem is that 'rapamycin" is not just one chemical, but an entire class of chemicals.
 The specification disclosed only one such rapamycin, called sirolimus, which is naturally produced by particular bacteria.
 In patent terms, rapamycin is a genus and sirolimus is a species within that genus.
 Sirolimus's chemical structure has two relevant features: a "macrocyclic triene ring" and a specific "substituent group."
 Other rapamycins have macrocylic triene rings, but different substituent groups.
-It was not known which of them also prevented restenosis, although the specification described a test - an "assay" - to determine whether any particular rapamycin did.
-The defendants made stents that released two different rapamycins: everolimus and zotarolimus.
+It was not known which of them also prevented restenosis, although the specification described a test - an "assay" - to determine whether any particular rapamycins: everolimus and zotarolimus.